 Take a short hike in the Ozark National Scenic Riverways area to see Blue Spring – with water a shimmering shade of aqua you have to see to believe.
 Walk out onto the wooden deck at the edge of the pool and peer into one of the deepest springs in the United States.
 The 310-foot deep spring – the state’s sixth largest – sends 90 million gallons of water into the Current River each day.

 Alley Spring, also located in the Ozark National Scenic Riverways, is surrounded by a lush oak and pine forest.
-A 0.75 mile trail circles the spring – the seventh largest in the state, pumping out more than 80 million gallons of water every day.
 Historic Alley Mill sits at the edge of the spring.
 An old one-room school house, general store, picnic area and campground are close by.

 Trout fishing attracts thousands of people to Maramec Spring Park each year.
 But you don’t have to be a fisherman to enjoy the scenery.
 The centerpiece of the park is the spring, the fifth largest in the state, producing an average 100 million gallons of water each day.
 Walkways take you throughout the park, past rock bluffs and around the spring.
 Operated by the non-profit James Foundation, the park also includes a trout hatchery, two museums, picnic areas, playgrounds and camping.